JeremyAnsel/xwa_hooks/xwa_hook_opt_limit/zip/readme.txt

 XXX is the mesh index.
 The default value for the MeshCollision setting is 1.
 The default value for the MeshCollision_XXX setting is the value of the MeshCollision setting.

+Suppose that the craft is "FlightModels\[Model].opt".
+To define the strength of the subcomponents, create a file named "FlightModels\[Model]SubcomponentsStrength.txt" or create a section named "[SubcomponentsStrength]" in "FlightModels\[Model].ini".
+The section contains 32 lines: one for each mesh type.
+If a value is -1 then a default value is used.
+The list is:
+Default,
+MainHull,
+Wing,
+Fuselage,
+GunTurret,
+SmallGun,
+Engine,
+Bridge,
+ShieldGenerator,
+EnergyGenerator,
+Launcher,
+CommunicationSystem,
+BeamSystem,
+CommandSystem,
+DockingPlatform,
+LandingPlatform,
+Hangar,
+CargoPod,
+MiscHull,
+Antenna,
+RotaryWing,
+RotaryGunTurret,
+RotaryLauncher,
+RotaryCommunicationSystem,
+RotaryBeamSystem,
+RotaryCommandSystem,
+Hatch,
+Custom,
+WeaponSystem1,
+WeaponSystem2,
+PowerRegenerator,
+Reactor

 *** Credits ***